-NOTES: Before proceeding, perform steps 1 - 3 in the System Depressurization section.
+NOTES: Before proceeding, perform the System Depressurization.

 - 1. Route and cut both lineset tubes to proper length in accordance with the outdoor unit specifications.
 Verify the ends are round, clean, and free of any burrs. - 2.
 Connect the suction and liquid lineset tubes.